 The only two times in the Pentateuch where God explicitly states that He had bestowed His favor on someone comes in Exodus 3:21, “I will even make the Egyptians so well-disposed . . .,” and Exodus 33:17, “The LORD said to Moses: “This request, too, which you have made, I will carry out, because you have found favor with me [NKJV & NASB “favor in My sight”] and you are my intimate friend.”

-Scripture doesn’t always offer a solved equation about favor found from God.
+Scripture does not offer a consistently solved equation about favor found from God.
 Because favor is a free, voluntary, and gratuitous offering from God, it may be bestowed by Him without any prior prayer, but not without the recipient’s apparent merit.
-Noah found favor with the Lord, but it was attributed to his righteousness in world filled with wickedness (Gn.
+Noah found favor with the Lord, but it was attributed to his righteousness in a world filled with wickedness (Gn.
 6:5-8), not because Noah sought it out.

 Favor sought after and fought from man is also important in the Pentateuch.
 Jacob sent envoys of gifts to his brother Esau prior to their meeting in hopes of gaining his favor (Gn.
 32).
 Joseph found favor with Potiphar, and was given a higher status in his household because of it (Gn.
 39).
 The writers of the Pentateuch communicate the bestowal of favor between men through a narration of events.